RazoBeckett/blog/content/about.md

 - 💬 Sharing my learnings, rants, and discoveries right here on this blog

 ## 👤 Who I Am
-I'm Mayur Raut — also known online as Razo Beckett.
+My true name is Mayur Raut, better known as Razo Beckett online.
 This blog is where I get real.
 Expect honest takes, behind-the-scenes breakdowns of projects I build, and maybe even the occasional rant about tech that’s trying too hard.

 You can explore more about me and my projects at: